 - Land Sub-Division

-- Lender may require you to first secure the raw land with your own money.
+- Lenders may require you to first secure the raw land with your own money.

-- Lender may or may not finance GST/VAT costs.
+- Lenders may or may not finance GST/VAT costs.

-- Interest is calculated on drawn down amount.
+- Interest is calculated on the drawn down amount.

 - Develop & Hold